bcmi/Awesome-Generative-Image-Composition/README.md

 ## Leaderboard

 The training set is open.
 The test set is [COCOEE](https://github.com/Fantasy-Studio/Paint-by-Example?tab=readme-ov-file#test-benchmark) benchmark.
+Partial results are copied from [ControlCom](https://github.com/bcmi/ControlCom-Image-Composition).
+Honestly speaking, the following metrics are not very reliable.
+For more comprehensive evaluation metrics, you can refer to this [summary](https://github.com/bcmi/Composite-Image-Evaluation).

 <table class="tg">
   <tr>
     <th class="tg-0pky" rowspan="2" align="center">Method</th>